githubtraining/write-javascript-actions/responses/14_js-files-activity.md

 2. Create the `core` and `github` variables
 3. Create an asynchronous function named `run()`
 4. Inside a try/catch block define the `issueTitle`, `jokeBody`, `token` and `octokit` variables
-5. Use the `issues.create()` octokit method to define your API request
+5. Use the `rest.issues.create()` octokit method to define your API request
 6. Add the catch portion of the try/catch block
 7. Use the `setFailed()` method from the `@actions/core` package to stop your action and log and error if something goes wrong
 8. Save the file